MattithyahuData/P11-BMI-Prediction/README.md

-# 🚘 BMI Prediction: Project Overview
+# 🏋 BMI Calculator: Project Overview
 * End to end project reasearching the effects certain attributes have on the value of a car
 * Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
 * Built a client facing API using flask